psychemedia/storytelling-notes/riddles.md

 A. the mans name is His.

-[119] Q. j saw a sight the other day, a damsell did begin the fray : she with her dayly friend did meet, then standing in the open street she gave such hard & sturdy blowes he bled 10 gallons at the nose : yet neith r seem to faint nor fall, nor gave her any abuse at all.
+[119] Q. j saw a sight the other day, a damsell did begin the fray: she with her dayly friend did meet, then standing in the open street she gave such hard & sturdy blowes he bled 10 gallons at the nose: yet neither seem to faint nor fall, nor gave her any abuse at all.

 A. a pumpe.